tonyshui/simplicity/_posts/2018-3-24-Ripple-Effects.md

 Gotta say, Cong is a damn cool guy, and I wouldn't have known any better if the circumstances had been any less perfect.
 Which makes me think.
 So many events in life are by whim.
 As much as we can try to plan out every action to take, there are just too many unaccountable factors.

 Take the odds of this encounter for example.
-We both had to have gone to Cancún, leave on the same flight, AND sit in the same row.
+We both had to have gone to Cancun, leave on the same flight, AND sit in the same row.
 Plus, I had to have taken his class before or else I wouldn't have recognized him as anyone but a middle-aged Asian man.
 I would have spent the hours watching movies and TV shows through my Bose QC35s without a care in the world.

 I've met close friends because we lived in the same dorm.
 I've met other close friends solely because we happened to sit next to each other in class.
 And yes, one of the most unique relationships I've formed came from recognizing a professor on an airplane.
-My dormmates, classmates, and fellow passengers are not under my control, yet some of these chance encounters have rippled into so many meaningful relationships and experiences shared.
+My dorm mates, classmates, and fellow passengers are not under my control, yet some of these chance encounters have rippled into so many meaningful relationships and experiences shared.
 Definitely some food for thought.

 # Reflections